-Why Only Few People Become Successful Professional Musicians And How You Can Join Them
+Why Only Few People Build A Successful Music Career As A Professional Musician & How You Can Join Them

 by Tom Hess

-If you want to be one of the few musicians who DO become successful versus ending up among the majority who fail, it is critical to learn how to minimize the hidden risks/weaknesses that exist ‘beneath the surface’ of your strengths as a professional musician.
-In this article, I will show you how to dramatically boost your chances of having a thriving music career by getting a much clearer picture of your inner profile of values and risks.
+If you want to become a professional musician versus ending up among the majority who fail, it is critical to learn how to minimize the hidden risks/weaknesses that exist ‘beneath the surface’ of your strengths as a musician.
+In this article, I will show you how to dramatically boost your chances of having a thriving music career by getting a much clearer picture of your inner profile of professional musician values and risks.

 The Inner Profile Of A Professional Musician

-It's important to recognize that the strengths listed in the left column of the table below ARE of course ‘good’ things to have and in most cases they DO help you in some way to grow your music career.
+It's important to recognize that the professional musician traits listed in the left column of the table below ARE of course ‘good’ things to have and in most cases they DO help you in some way to grow your music career.
 However, it is critical to recognize how each of these items can ALSO become your weakness UNLESS you find out how to stop this from happening.

 1. Realize and remember that not all of your ‘assets’ (skillsets and elements of value for your music career) are ‘good’ when seen in the perspective of YOUR specific goals and music career situation.
 Some things that can appear to be positive on the surface may actually hurt you, often without you realizing it (as described in the table above).

-2. Get a more specific picture of your current arsenal of strengths and weaknesses for pursuing a professional musician career by taking this music career test.
+2. Get a more specific picture of your current arsenal of strengths and weaknesses for pursuing a professional music career by taking this music career test.

 3. Put together a music career blueprint listing the specific elements of value that you must develop for your music career AND outline the steps you must take to minimize their opposing weaknesses and risks.
 If you are unsure of how to do this on your own, find someone who can coach and mentor you through this process.
 In addition to helping you understand what elements of value are most applicable to your specific music career, an experienced music career trainer can help you discover completely new and innovative ways of growing your value to the music industry that you have never realized before.